Charlotte (cake): History and etymology

 Cut as many very thin slices of white bread as will cover the bottom and line the sides of a baking dish, but first rub it thick with butter.
 Put apples, in thin slices, into the dish, in layers, till full, strewing sugar between, and bits of butter.
 In the mean time, soak as many thin slices of bread as will cover the whole, in warm milk, over which lay a plate, and a weight to keep the bread close on the apples.
 Bake slowly three hours.
 To a middling sized dish use half a pound of butter in the whole.

 In Carême's 1815 Le Pâtissier royal parisien, he mentions many varieties of charlotte: à la parisienne, à la française, à l'italienne, aux macarons d'avelines, aux gaufres aux pistaches, de pommes, de pomme d'api, d'abricots, de pêches, de pommes glacée aux abricots, de pommes au beurre, parisienne à la vanille, de pommes; he mentions à la russe as the name used by others for what he called à la parisienne.
+(Pomme d'api is a variety of apple available in the winter.)

 Types

 There are many variants.
+The 2015 reference book The Oxford Companion to Sugar and Sweets compares cold charlottes to trifles and icebox (or refrigerator) cakes.
+BBC Food describes charlottes as "made in a mould lined with sponge fingers or bread slices and filled, then baked or, in the case of cold charlottes, set in the fridge.
+Apple charlotte is probably the best-known example."

-Most charlottes are served cool, so they are more common in warmer seasons.
-Fruit charlottes usually combine a fruit purée or preserve, like raspberry or pear, with a custard filling or whipped cream.
+Fruit charlottes usually combine a fruit purée or preserve, such as raspberry or pear, with a custard filling or whipped cream.
 Charlottes are not always made with fruit; some, notably charlotte russe, use custard or Bavarian cream, and a chocolate charlotte is made with layers of chocolate mousse filling.

 The Algerian charlotte is made with honey, dates, orange rind, and almonds.

-The 19th-century Russian sharlotka is a baked pudding with layers of brown bread and apple sauce, and has since evolved into a simple dessert of chopped apples baked in a sweet batter.

 Charlotte russe

-Charlotte russe or charlotte à la russe is a cold dessert of Bavarian cream set in a mold lined with ladyfingers.
+Charlotte russe or charlotte à la russe ('Russian') is a cold dessert of Bavarian cream (bavarois, a mixture of cooked custard and whipped cream) set in a mold lined with ladyfingers.
+It was named as such when it was fashionable to serve food with a Russian name, or in the Russian style (service à la russe).